- About Us

 CGC is the governing council for unhoused, academic and special interest organizations.
 It's membership is currently includes 4 sororities that each have a specific academic focus.

-In the fall, CGC hosts a council-wide recruitment event where interested students can learn more about CGC's chapters, meet current members, and get information on the chapter's recruitment events.
+CGC hosts council-wide recruitment events where interested students can learn more about CGC's chapters, meet current members, and get information on the chapter's recruitment events.

 CGC chapters hold independent recruitment processes a few times each academic year.
 The best way to learn about these joining opportunities is to follow CGC and its member chapters on social media.

 IFC is the governing council for traditionally housed fraternities.
-There are currently 23 IFC fraternities with 18 being housed and 5 offering an un-housed experience.
+There are currently 24 IFC fraternities with 19 are housed and 5 offer an un-housed experience.

 IFC chapters recruit new members all year round, including the summer.
 Chapters might contact you directly or you can learn more about chapter's summer recruitment events on their social media.
 It is up to each individual student if they would like to accept a bid over the summer or wait until Fall Term.